-In the event that records are destroyed or partially destroyed in a disaster such as a fire, flood or hurricane and rendered unreadable and unusable, such records must be properly disposed of in a manner which protects recipient confidentiality.
-A letter of attestation must be submitted to the fiscal intermediary documenting the event/disaster and the manner in which the records were disposed.
+In the event that records are destroyed or partially destroyed, and rendered unreadable and unusable in a disaster such as a fire, flood or hurricane, such records must be properly disposed of in a manner which protects beneficiary confidentiality.
+A letter of attestation must be submitted to the FI documenting the event/disaster and the manner in which the records were disposed.